 The equipment lost do to damage over the 18 month period.

 This unit was the first power surge protector used to protect the electrical gear.
 Using this particular device...one monitor and one cable router had to be replaced.
 This was over a 6 month period.

 No connected equipment has needed to be replaced.
-It's also worth noting that those annoying computer glitches or lock-ups that just seem to happen at the very worst time...have been reduced to virtually zero.
+It's also worth noting that those annoying computer glitches or lock-ups that can happen at the worst time have also been reduced to virtually zero.

 The results of our in the field comparison leads to one conclusion.